 Surgery is the main treatment for brain tumors if located within the membranes covering the brain or in an area where removal would not damage the surrounding areas.
 Brain tumors that are located in or near sensitive areas can make total removal more risky, or occasionally impossible.
 Proton therapy is particularly useful in tumors deep in the brain or near sensitive areas due to the accuracy of the proton beam.

-Several other treatments may be used such as radiation therapy, radiosurgery, chemotherapy, or targeted therapy.
+Several other treatments may be used such as radiation therapy, radiosurgery, proton therapy, chemotherapy, targeted therapy, or alternating electric field therapy.
 Often a combination of treatments is used to provide the best chance of disease control.